Aravinth-K/nanoGPT/dev_log.md

 * What is the difference between GPT and LLaMA?
 LLaMA uses SwiGLU and RMSNorm and RoPE.
 * Are we currently doing the "multiple position" training?
 Yes.
 * Do we need multiple prediciton heads for every layer?
 Maybe.
+* Should we add a bias to the prediction heads?